Siya-S10-ai/disaster-relief-hub/README.md

 ## Overview

 This is a Blazor WebAssembly application with Tailwind CSS styling and Azure SQL database integration.
-The project has been converted from React to use Blazor's component-based architecture while maintaining the same design system and UI components.

 ## How can I edit this code?